What is biodiesel?

 It’s produced from a multitude of feedstocks that include waste products from other industries.

 Biodiesel is produced from a variety of feedstocks, including vegetable oils and animal fats.
-American GreenFuels uses waste products from other industries, such as waste oils (for example, used cooking oils from restaurants and/or food factories) and animal fats, to produce its biodiesel.
+American GreenFuels uses waste products from other industries, such as waste oils (for example, used cooking oils from restaurants and/or food factories) and animal fats, to produce its certified and environmentally validated biodiesel.

 It’s made in Connecticut for Connecticut.

-Our New Haven plant presently employs more than 40 people, and as we increase production, we will contribute to the growth of Connecticut’s economy by supporting local businesses and employing more Connecticut families.
+Our New Haven plant presently employs a staff of 50 people directly and an additional 200 people indirectly within CT.
+As we increase production, we will contribute to the growth of Connecticut’s economy by supporting local businesses and employing more Connecticut families.

 It’s a renewable energy source.